-The above is an embedded interactive Java applet that demonstrates the automatic generation and update of model dimensions.
-Click on any object or facet in the scene to see dynamic auto-generated dimensions, Use the middle and right buttons to pan and rotate the view.
+Interactive Model Dimensions: This is an embedded interactive Java applet that demonstrates the automatic generation and update of model dimensions.
+Click on any object or facet in the scene to see dynamically auto-generated dimensions, Use the middle and right buttons to pan and rotate the view.

 The applet basically displays the dimensions of each 3D form as you drag it or any of its facets around to change shape.
 Simply left-click any facet to select it and then click+drag the displayed arrows at its centre point to move it along its surface normal.
 Double-click to select the whole object, in which case you can drag it around or use the X, Y and Z keys, with the SHIFT key to reverse direction, to move the selection in corresponding axis.
 Use the Settings panel to play with different dimension parameters.

 A significant part of that 6-day period was spent dealing with radial dimensions that show an arc and an angle between two 3D lines.
 Whilst it was possible to get most things working with standard 3D matrix rotations, because I wanted just a single method to deal with all possible configurations, I ran into all sorts of trouble when both lines were in arbitrary 3D directions.
 If either one was axially aligned or ran parallel to one of the Cartesian planes, you could work out the rotations required.
 However, with both in arbitrary 3D directions, there was no reference point to properly orient the third axis.